Masonic Savings Bank (Louisville, KY)

 Cause Details

-Temporary suspension by multiple Louisville banks in response to the ongoing panic and heavy withdrawals.
+Temporary suspension by banks in response to panic-driven withdrawals and anticipated heavy demands on cash.

 Newspaper Excerpt